longknown/Python/README.md

 ## Python
-This repository is for synchronizing scripts betweeen my Mac and Linux machine
+This repository is for synchronizing scripts between my Mac and Linux machine